 The Veiled Chameleon is a large and hardy species that is very common in captivity.
-They are native to the south Arabian peninsula (Yemen, United Arab Emirates and Saudi Arabia) and are sometimes referred to as the Yemen Chameleon.
+They are native to the south Arabian peninsula (Yemen and Saudi Arabia) and are sometimes referred to as the Yemen Chameleon.

 The Panther Chameleon is a popular species known for their extensive palette of colors.
 The species is a favorite among enthusiasts and is commonly found in captivity.
-Panther chameleons are found throughout the rainforests of Madagascar and some of the nearby islands.
+Panther chameleons are native to most of the coastal lowlands of Madagascar and nearby islands.

 Jackson's Chameleons are a medium sized green chameleon often recognized by the male's three prominent horns.
 In fact, many describe them as having a prehistoric look similar to a Triceratops.
 There are three known subspecies and all are found in East Africa.